 Affiliated Cardiac Societies may adopt the ESC Core Syllabus and Core Curriculum for the General Cardiologist, and use it for any educational purpose in their countries.

-Affiliated Cardiac Societies are encouraged to promote ESC educational products, such as books, distance learning programmes, ESC Clinical Practice Guidelines, ESC e-learning platform, a web based tool which facilitates the harmonisation of cardiovascular training in cardiology.
+Affiliated Cardiac Societies are encouraged to promote and engage with the ESC educational products and programmes, such as textbooks, distance learning programmes, ESC Clinical Practice Guidelines, ESC e-learning platform, a web based tool which facilitates the harmonisation of cardiovascular training in cardiology.

 Each year the Affiliated Cardiac Society members can apply for grants such as research and training.
-These grants will be offered in open competition to young cardiologists, who are members of Affiliated Cardiac Societies to allow them to spend a period of clinical or research training in a centre within one of the ESC member countries (from 3 to 12 months).
+These grants will be offered in open competition to young cardiologists (below 40 years old), who are ESC members to allow them to spend a period of clinical or research training in a centre within one of the ESC member countries (from 3 to 12 months).

 Affiliated Cardiac Societies benefit from specific rights.